Did you know?

-Former South African president Nelson Mandela referred to the St Lucia Wetlands in a speech marking the historic 2002 reintroduction of elephants to its eastern shores, saying: 'The wetland park must be the only place on the globe where the world’s oldest land mammal (the rhinoceros) and the world’s biggest land mammal (the elephant) share an ecosystem with the world’s oldest fish (the coelacanth) and the world’s biggest marine mammal (the whale).'
+In a speech marking the historic 2002 reintroduction of elephants to its eastern shores, Nelson Mandela said, “The wetland park must be the only place on the globe where the world’s oldest land mammal (the rhinoceros) and the world’s biggest land mammal (the elephant) share an ecosystem with the world’s oldest fish (the Coelacanth) and the world’s biggest marine mammal (the whale).”

-Accessible only by 4x4, the coastal forest region encompasses the pristine beaches of Mabibi, Island Rock, Rocktail Bay and Black Rock, where snorkelling and diving are popular pastimes.
+Meanwhile, the coastal forest region (accesible only by 4x4) encompasses the pristine beaches of Mabibi, Island Rock, Rocktail Bay and Black Rock, where you can enjoy snorkelling and diving.

 South Africa's largest freshwater lake, Lake Sibaya, also forms part of the park.
-Formed against thickly forested coastal dunes, its clear waters support the province's second-largest hippo and crocodile population.
+Formed against thick, forested coastal dunes, its clear waters support the province's second-largest hippo and crocodile populations.

-Along the coast lies Sodwana Bay, a top diving destination.
-More than 1 200 fish species have been recorded along its bountiful reefs, including the coelacanth, rediscovered in Jesser Canyon in 2000 after it was widely believed to be extinct.
+Further along the coast lies Sodwana Bay, a top diving destination.
+More than 1 200 fish species have been recorded along its bountiful reefs, including the Coelacanth, rediscovered in Jesser Canyon in 2000 after it was widely believed to be extinct.

-Lake St Lucia is Africa’s largest estuarine system and home to 800 hippos and 1 200 crocodiles.
-Flocks of pelicans and flamingos favour the expansive lake, making for excellent birdwatching.
-The eastern shores and Cape Vidal lend themselves to beach-and-safari tours, while Maphelane is a favoured fishing spot, with two self-guided nature trails, one estuarine and one into the dunes.
-The most impressive of these is the Maphelane dune at 183m high.
+Lake St Lucia is Africa’s largest estuarine system and home to 800 hippos and 1200 crocodiles.
+Flocks of pelicans and flamingos favour the expansive lake which makes for excellent birdwatching.
+The eastern shores and Cape Vidal lend themselves to beach and safari tours.
+Maphelane is a favoured fishing spot, with two self-guided nature trails, one estuarine and one into the dunes, the most impressive of these is the Maphelane Dune at 183m high.

-The iSimangaliso Wetland Park has 35 frog species – 30% of the 116 species recorded in South Africa – more than 500 bird species, over 100 species of butterfly, more than 2 000 species of flowering plants and all five of South Africa’s surviving mangrove tree species.
+The iSimangaliso Wetland Park also has 35 frog species (30% of the 116 species recorded in South Africa), more than 500 bird species, over 100 species of butterfly, more than 2 000 species of flowering plants and all five of South Africa’s surviving Mangrove Tree species.

-iSimangaliso is also home to significant cultural heritage sites, including evidence of Stone Age human activity and 700-year-old fish traps at Kosi Bay.
-You’ll also encounter five of the cultural groups who call this area home: Zulu, Swazi, Shangaan, Tonga and Gonda.
+iSimangaliso is also home to significant cultural heritage sites, including evidence of Stone Age human activity and 700 year-old fish traps at Kosi Bay.
+Here you’ll also encounter five of the cultural groups who call this area home: Zulu, Swazi, Shangaan, Tonga and Gonda.